oroinc/documentation/user_guide/my_oro/my_user_page.rst

 3. On the page of your profile, click **More Actions > Change Password**.

    .. image:: /user_guide/img/getting_started/my_oro/my_user_change_password.png
-      :alt: Chenge the password form
+      :alt: Change the password form

 4. Provide new passport in the corresponding field.
 Alternatively, click **Suggest Password** to generate a secure random password.
 To see/hide  the entered password, click the |IcShow| **Show** / |IcHide| **Hide** icon next to the **New password** field.